Kaylebor/xonsh_dotfiles/README.md

 ### Prerequisites <a name = "prerequisites"></a>

 [Install xonsh](https://xon.sh/installation.html).

+**IF INSTALLING XONSH WITH PIP**: Recommended to create a virtual environment with access to global packages first, like `python3 -m venv --system-site-packages .xonsh_venv`

 Curl is also needed; if not present, check your distro package repositories.